hxlnt/Resources/README.md

 ### HTML and CSS
 - [Bootstrap](http://getbootstrap.com/): A 12-grid framework that makes building beautiful and responsive websites way too easy.
+- _[Build an HTML5 game](http://buildanhtml5game.com)_: A book for web developers who want to transfer skills with HTML, CSS, and Javascript to game design and development.
 - [Can I Use...?](http://caniuse.com/): Bible of browser compatibility for new features in HTML, CSS, and more.
 - [HTML5 Hacks](http://www.html5hacks.com/): A blog showcasing cool and useful things to do with HTML5.
 There's also [a book](http://www.html5hacks.com/get-the-book/) that despite being a little outdated is a good reference.
 - [MDN: CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): Comprehensive CSS reference and teaching materials.